 8.4 Limitations and Future Directions

+To hone the social influence model’s explanatory power, it is essential to parse out other mediators and moderators of agency effects.
+The role of behavioral realism (including physical realism) is an important component meriting future investigation, particularly given these anticipated effects have a steady slope and do not account for the uncanny valley phenomenon (Mori, 1970).
+Future studies need to examine several points on the continuum of realism to identify whether the uncanny valley has an impact on the model’s predictions.
+Another possibility suggested by Blascovich et al. (2002) is that self-relevance of the realm of influence may moderate the effect.
+For example, the model anticipates greater effects of agency if users were interacting with a virtual representation about personal health issues than a health issue they feel is irrelevant to them.
+Future research should test the theoretical tenet of self-relevance.

-The results of meta-analyses, by nature, are seldom unqualified (Rosenthal & DiMatteo, 2001).
+Methodologically, the results of meta-analyses, by nature, are seldom unqualified (Rosenthal & DiMatteo, 2001).
 This study cannot avoid the general criticisms of meta-analyses, such as the aggregation of different methods and research designs.
 For instance, many desktop-based studies included in this analysis used physiological measures, whereas none of the studies conducted in immersive environments used them, likely due to the complications of using both sets of equipment simultaneously.
 It may be that some particular detail of the desktop-physiological pairing (e.g., physiological measures are more accurate when participants are stationary) led to a more sensitive measure of agency effects.

-Another limitation, which is also prevalent in the vast majority of meta-analyses as by Levine et al. (2009), is the negative correlation between the number of participants and the r values, which may indicate a bias of reporting and publishing only significant results.
+Another limitation, which is also prevalent in the vast majority of meta-analyses as noted by Levine et al. (2009), is the negative correlation between the number of participants and the r values, which may indicate a bias of reporting and publishing only significant results.
 It is worth noting, however, that this meta-analysis also met the conditions in which Levine et al. suggested that negative medium or large correlations would most likely be identified.
 Namely, this study included fewer than 100 studies and included experimental studies with smaller sample sizes, thus strongly influencing the n in the calculation.
 Although we gave our best effort at being exhaustive in our literature review and attempted to maximize our coverage of the literature by including unpublished studies we identified, it is probable that we did not completely overcome the “file drawer” problem faced by this method.

 Because the method of meta-analysis relies on the original researchers’ execution and reporting of the study, we were limited in the number of moderators we could examine.
 For example, too few studies collected data on variables such as perceived anthropomorphism or behavioral realism of the representations for us to conduct meaningful analysis.
 It is crucial for designers and researchers to identify precisely which cues of human likeness reiterate or challenge perceived agency.